fabquenneville/projectmaker/README.md

 # projectmakerpy

-projectmakerpy is a Python command line tool
+projectmakerpy is a Python command line tool to make blank project frameworks.
+* Setup the folder structure.
+* Create and link basic files.
+* Initiate git repositories and integrate basic submodules.
+* Setup a basic Hello world and its linked blank code libraries.

 ## Documentation